-Using an exercise ball to overcome degenerative spine conditions
+Can using an exercise ball help with degenerative spine conditions?

-If you have neck or back pain as a result of a degenerative spine condition, such as a herniated disc, spinal stenosis or spondylolisthesis, some low-impact exercises with an exercise ball can be effective in managing your pain from home, or even prevent pain in the first place.
+If you have neck or back pain as a result of a degenerative spine condition, such as a herniated disc, spinal stenosis or spondylolisthesis, performing certain low-impact exercises with an exercise ball can be effective in managing your pain from home, or even in preventing pain in the first place.

-The benefit of an exercise ball is that it takes up very little room in the house (especially when compared to other exercise equipment on the market), is relatively cheap, and is extremely beneficial in engaging a variety of muscles.
-Some of the exercises that can be attempted with an exercise ball include:
+The benefit of an exercise ball is that it takes up very little room, is relatively cheap and is extremely beneficial in engaging a variety of muscles.
+Consider using an exercise ball for:

-- Sit-ups and pushups — These exercises build stomach muscles, oblique muscles other abdominal muscles and muscles in the shoulders and back.
+- Sit-ups and pushups.
+These exercises build stomach and abdominal muscles, as well as muscles in the shoulders and back.

 - Stretching.
 Flexibility training is particularly effective with an exercise ball.

 - Posture improvement.
 Many people sit on an exercise ball at work rather than a chair because it forces the user to maintain good posture and balance.

 It is important that you consult with a physician prior to beginning any exercise program.